- Embedding an object (Create from file):

 - Linking to an object (Link checkbox):

 Marking the Link checkbox when adding a media object adds a path to the original object, instead of embedding a copy of the object in the database.
 As long as the linked path is valid and available, users can access the desired objects.
-This is the preferred option in relation to overall database performance and taking advantage of dynamic updating of object files.
+This is the preferred option for local installs in relation to overall database performance and taking advantage of dynamic updating of object files.
 If a locally installed database later migrates to NXT and Blackbaud Hosting Services, we recommend running the Media Embed Utility.
 What is the Media Embed Utility?

 |Note: All files added to the media tab in the Hosted Environment must be EMBEDDED rather than linked.
 If you do not embed the media file, it will become unusable when it is deleted from the Files Folder or by other users.
 For more information, see How to add, edit, or delete attachments (media) in a Constituent record for Raiser's Edge or How to add, edit, or delete an object on the Media tab for Financial Edge or Education Edge.|